 Since 2000, there has been an increase in the proportion of the workforce aged 50 years and over in all industries.
 The industries which have seen the largest increase in the proportion of the workforce aged 50 and over are:

-- Agriculture, Forestry and Fishing (18.2 percentage points) - Public Administration and Safety (14.9 percentage points) - Electricity, Gas, Water and Waste Services (11.4 percentage points) - Transport, Postal and Warehousing (11.3 percentage points) - Wholesale Trade (10.7 percentage points) - Healthcare and Social Assistance (10.0 percentage points).
+- Wholesale Trade (15.9 percentage points) - Agriculture, Forestry and Fishing (14.6 percentage points) - Public Administration and Safety (12.0 percentage points) Rental, Hiring and Real Estate Services (11.8 percentage points) - Manufacturing (11.7 percentage points).

 Workforce age